bolt/docs/docs/extensions/basics/store-visual-assets.md

 * Use no more or no less than 100% browser zoom.
 * If there is text in the screenshot please use a PNG image.
+* One (1) screen shot of your theme cropped to 400x270px (or 1.48 aspect ratio).
+Please try to show at minimum the navigation and useful theme or extension elements.
+Please Do Not include any of the browser "chrome" ie: toolbars, scrollbars, statusbar or extensions you may have installed in your browser.
+  * This screenshot would be used on the Marketplace's front page.
 * Screenshots shouldn't contain any browser "chrome" or features.
 Those include:
   * any extensions you've installed
   * any scroll bars